MoonriseSoftwareCalifornia/AspNetCore.Identity.Services.SendGrid/README.md

 var sendGridApiKey = builder.Configuration.GetValue<string>("SendGridApiKey");
 // In the following you're adding your SendGrid API key and the default "From" email address. var sendGridOptions = new SendGridEmailProviderOptions(sendGridApiKey, "your@emailaddress.com");

+// You can put the provider into "Sandbox mode" by adding the following: sendGridOptions.SandboxMode = true;

 // Add the configured service. builder.Services.AddSendGridEmailProvider(sendGridOptions);
 ```